xesco/castools/docs/CASFILE.md

 - 4800 Hz cycle = 9 samples

 So at 1200 baud: 0-bit = 36 samples, 1-bit = 36 samples (2×18)

+**How MSX hardware actually detects bits:**

+The MSX doesn't directly measure frequencies.
+Instead, it measures the time between zero crossings (when the signal crosses zero amplitude) by counting CPU T-states.
+The process:

+1. **Wait for zero crossing** - Detect when signal crosses zero (consumes up to half a cycle)
+2. **Start timer** - Begin counting CPU T-states (cycles)
+3. **Wait for next zero crossing** - One half-cycle later
+4. **Stop timer** - End measurement (we've now consumed roughly a full cycle)
+5. **Compare with thresholds** - If time is SHORT, it's a 1-bit.
+If LONG, it's a 0-bit

+**Zero crossing intervals at 1200 baud:**
+- 1200 Hz: half-cycle = 416.7 µs = 1491 T-states (LONG = 0-bit)
+- 2400 Hz: half-cycle = 208.3 µs = 746 T-states (SHORT = 1-bit)

+**Key point:** Although we measure the duration of one half-cycle, we consume approximately a full cycle of signal to do so (waiting for the first zero crossing, then measuring to the next one).
+This is why 0-bits are 1 full cycle and 1-bits are 2 full cycles.

+This timing-based method is more reliable than trying to measure exact frequencies, especially with tape speed variations and analog signal degradation.

 ### 4.3 Serial Framing